Tips on How to Eat Low Glycemic

 - Pretzels/Crackers/Rice cakes

-IMPORTANT NOTE: Just changing your diet will probably not clear up acne, but there is a possibility that it may help to some extent.
+IMPORTANT NOTE: Just changing your diet will probably not completely clear up acne, but there is a possibility that it may help.
 Be realistic when attempting to eat lower glycemic.
-Instead of attempting to eradicate your acne with your diet, look instead for realistic improvement--and keep in mind that this may be a small improvement.
+Look for some improvement--and keep in mind that this may be a small improvement.

 Examples of Low-glycemic Meals and Snacks